-One of the main differences on a paediatric rotation is the amount of new theoretical knowledge that needs to be learnt.
+One of the main differences on a paediatric rotation is the amount of new theoretical knowledge that needs to be learned.
 For adult medicine rotations most of the common conditions have been covered to some degree during preclinical years.
 However, with paediatrics most of the content is completely new and covered in a very short time frame.
 Managing this and trying to gain as much practical experience as possible can be quite a juggling act for students.

 Learning how to play

-Another major challenge most students face is actually learning how to handle children.
-The skills required to examine teenagers are different to those needed for toddlers, which are different again to the skills needed to handle a newborn.
+A major challenge most students face is actually learning how to handle children.
+The skills required to examine teenagers are so different from those needed for toddlers, which are different again to the skills needed to handle a newborn.
 Not to mention, these are all different from those we learn for adult medicine.
 So, learning how to use different types of play and new communication strategies for children can be quite foreign to most students.
 And when you are fumbling your way through this for the first time with actual patients, and parents watching on, it can be very daunting.

 Send for help